Mold Testing Conflict Of Interest

 Mold Infestation - Know the Signs

 Mold is tricky.
 It can easily conceal itself in unseen places.
 Unsuspecting homeowners are being silently attacked by mold infestations in attics, underneath shag rugs, between walls, on ceiling tiles, and more.
 Indoor mold growth can sneak up on anyone.
-Being aware of the signs of mold in your home will help you identify when there is a problem and be prepared to take preventive measures without hesitation.
+Being aware of the signs and dangers of mold in your home will help you identify when there is a problem and prepare you to take preventive measures without hesitation.

 The Smell of Mold

 One of the first and most common indicators that you have a mold problem will likely be a musty, earthy smell in your home.
 You may not be able to identify where it is coming from, but you can tell something is definitely smelly.
-Identifying the source is an important for step to mold remediation.
+Identifying the source is an important first step to the eradication of potentially dangerous molds.

 Visual Signs of Mold